 3 – The search bar at the top is a convenient tool that lets you search reports by name.

 4 – The Template Gallery gives you a quick way to get started with a new dashboard.
-You can either use a blank report or a pre-made template that the Data Studio team created.
+You can either use a blank report or a pre-made template that the Looker Studio team created.
 To see more templates, click “Template Gallery” in the top-right corner of the area.

 5 – The report list is just below the Template Gallery area.
 Here, you can sort your reports based on name, owner, or last opened.

-Google Data Studio: Data sources and connectors
+Looker Studio: Data sources and connectors

 Every time you want to create a report, first, you’ll need to create a data source.
 It’s important to note that data sources are not your original data.
 To clarify and avoid confusion, see the explanation below:

 - The original data, such as data in a Google spreadsheet, MySQL database, LinkedIn, YouTube, or data stored in other platforms and services, is called a dataset.

 - To link a report to the dataset, you need a data connector to create a data source.

 - The data source maintains the information of the connection credential.
 And it keeps track of all the fields that are part of that connection.

 - You can use Looker Studio with multiple data sources connected to a dataset, and this may come in handy when collaborating with different team members.
 For example, you may want to share data sources with different connection capabilities for different team members.